-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in &gt; admission decisions for first-time, first-year, degree-seeking applicants? ^
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in V admission decisions for first-time, first-year, degree-seeking applicants? ^

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

 C8A SAT or ACT X

 C8A ACT only Х

-C8A SAT only Х
+C8A SAT only X

 C8A SAT and SAT Subject Tests or ACT Χ

-C8A SAT Subject Tests only Х
+C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, fire 2019, please indicate which ONE of the following applies: (regardless of whether , , 0 11
+C8B If your institution will make use of the ACT in admission decisions for first-time, first 2020, please indicate which ONE of the following applies: (regardless of whether admissions process): , , ,

-admissions process):

 C8B ACT with writing required

 C8B ACT with writing recommended

-C8B ACT with or without writing accepted Х
+C8B ACT with or without writing accepted X

-C8B If your institution will make use of the SAT in admission decisions for first-time, fire st-year, degree-se eeking applicants

-for Fall 2019 please indicate which ONE of the following applies (regardless of w hether the Essay score will be used
+C8B If your institution will make use of the SAT in admission decisions for first-time, first for Fall 2020 please indicate which ONE of the following applies (regardless of whin the admissions process:

-in the admissions process:

 C8B SAT with Essay component required

-C8B SAT with Essay component recommer nded

-C8B SAT with or without Essay component accepted Х
+C8B SAT with Essay component recommended

-C8C Please indicate how your institution w ill use the SAT or A CT writing componen t; check all that appl y:
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

 C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

-C8C As a validity check on the application e essay
+C8C As a validity check on the application essay

 C8C No college policy as of now

-C8C Not using essay component Х Χ
+C8C Not using essay component Х Х

-C8D In addition, does your institution use a annlicante' toet ecor es for academic advis sing?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-C8D in addition, does your institution use a es for academic advis Siriy:

-002 Yes No

-C8D X
+C8D , , , , , , , , , , , , , , , , , , , , Yes No , C8D X

-C8E Latest date by which SAT or ACT scor es must be receive d for fall-term One week after

-admission classes begin

-C8E Latest date by which SAT Subject Tes t scores must be re ceived for fall-term One week after

-admission classes begin
+C8E Latest date by which SAT or ACT scores must be received for fall-term One week after admission classes begin C8E Latest date by which SAT Subject Test scores must be received for fall-term One week after admission classes begin

-C8F If necessary, use this space to clarify y our test policies (e a if tosts are recomm manded for some sti idente or if
+C8F Students 21 years or older are exempt from submitting ACT/SAT scores. tests are not required of some students): C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if

-Coi tests are not required of some student .g., ii tests are recomi nended for some sic idents, or ii

-C8F Students 21 years or older are exem , a ACT/SAT scores

-00. Claudino II.
-Joure di Clauri are exem .pr o oab 9710170711 0001001

-C8G Please indicate which tests your institution uses for placement (e .g., state tests):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G SAT Х ]
+C8G SAT Х

 C8G ACT Х

-C8G SAT Subject Tests 1
+C8G SAT Subject Tests

--

 C8G AP

 C8G CLEP

 C8G Institutional Exam

 C8G State Exam (specify): Compass